 This program will make a pretty chromosome map from a CSV file which lists ancestral DNA segments from your known paternal and maternal ancestors, up to 20 ancestors on each side (you can have more if you specify your own colors).

 The secure URL of the tool is: https://ns2193.hostgator.com/~kitty/dna/ChromosomeMapper.php

-Use my other tool, the segment mapper, to make a chart of overlapping segments from relatives or possibles for up to 40 possible relatives.
+Use my other tool, the segment mapper, to make a chart of overlapping segments from relatives or other DNA matches for up to 40 possible relatives (or more if you specify the colors).
 And use my one chromosome mapper for a detailed look at overlaps on a single chromosome.

 The Chromosome Mapper requires the column headings and contents as listed below, case sensitive, in any order, in your CSV spreadsheet.
 It is intended as a tool for picturing your ancestral DNA as determined from known relatives as opposed to showing your DNA overlaps from unknown relatives.